 If you only read one section of the private placement memorandum, this is it.
 The Summary of Principal Terms outlines the organization of the company, what fees investors will pay, what expenses the company will bear, how profits will be split, and a thorough summary of the business plan.
 A careful analysis of the Summary of Terms should provide most of the information necessary to fully comprehend the investment offer.
 If anything catches your eye in this section, then you can head to the section in the document that provides further detail.
-To see an example, view the Origin Fund III PPM featured below; the Summary of Principal Terms is on pages 63-77.
+To see an example, view the Origin Fund III PPM; the Summary of Principal Terms is on pages 63-77.

 5. Risk Factors